colinxy/cs32-proj1-test/README.md

 ### Running the test

-All code are expected to run in command line
+All code are expected to run in command line under a *nix system.

 First, navigate to the directory where all your source files are located